dkwakye1/algorithms/README.md

 # algorithms

-This repo holds my soluions to general algorithmic problems.
+This repo holds my solutions to general algorithmic problems.

 To be updated from time to time.